How to ensure your photos, graphs and illustrations are of suitable quality for publication

 * How to create publication-quality figures.

 * The difference between image re-sizing and re-sampling.

-* Science: preparing your art and figures.
+* Science: preparing your figures.

 © Dr Liza O’Donnell and Dr Marina Hurley 2019 www.writingclearscience.com.au